biochenistry/SOP-organizer-23Spring/frontend/README.md

 Build the application using `npm run build`

 Transfer the build directory to the remote server using FileZilla.
 Make sure it is in the same directory as the Go executable.

+### Run app

+Navigate in terminal to frontend folder

+'npm install' command installs all dependencies

+'npm start' will run the app on the frontend

+### Organization

+All code files are in 'src' folder, contains folders 'components', 'pages', 'util', and 'App.tsx'.

+All react components, re-used pieces of code, are located in 'components' folder.

+The different web page components are located in the 'pages' folder.

+The 'util' folder contains a styling script.

+'App.tsx' is where are App function is located.